Turtlebody/android-image-preview/README.md

- ## this is deprecated.
+ ## This is deprecated.
 Please use other library like:
 - [StfalconImageViewer](https://github.com/stfalcon-studio/StfalconImageViewer)
 - [BigImageViewer](https://github.com/Piasy/BigImageViewer)